followthatfish/ruokarobo/README.md

 * Allows you to order varying amounts of products and multiplications of recipes.
 If you want to make a double dose of lasagne, it's easy to automate the order part.

 ## What it doesn't do
 * Support choosing the desired store, yet.
-You'll probably do that quicker by logging in to K-ruoka.fi.
+You'll probably do that quicker by logging in to K-ruoka.fi and choosing the store you'd like to get your groceries from in there as your go-to store.
 * Allow you to complete the order automatically.
 You will need to complete the purchase, select a suitable delivery time and complete the payment by yourself.
 * Secure handling of credentials.
 See section "An important notice" below.